Wellbeing: A response from the arts and health sector

 Within a week of the first lockdown in March 2020 we launched our #KeepingUsTogether project and in the following 15 months it grew and developed, providing invaluable connections and a creative lifeline to hundreds of people .
 Arc’s work, like that of every arts organisation, was forced to adapt and we had to draw on all our reserves of resilience and ingenuity.
 I’m so proud of our amazing team’s response – which can be seen in the film ‘Keeping Us Together: a year of learning and adapting arts for wellbeing’ here.

-And now, working together with Stockport Metropolitan Borough Council and the Greater Manchester Combined Authority, Arc will be presenting Stockport Together Again in the Autumn of 2021, including a large scale celebratory exhibition, the Borough’s first Arts and Health Week and a series of micro commissions for artists wanting to pilot creative ideas which will benefit the health and wellbeing of Stockport residents.
+And now, working together with Stockport Metropolitan Borough Council and the Greater Manchester Combined Authority, Arc will be presenting Stockport Together Again from September 25th 2021, including a large scale celebratory exhibition, the borough’s first Arts and Health Week and a series of micro-commissions for artists wanting to pilot creative ideas which will benefit the health and wellbeing of Stockport residents.